QuizMaster-world/.github/profile/README.md

 ### MicroQuizMaster
 - [***MicroQuizMaster***](https://github.com/QuizMaster-world/MicroQuizMaster) is our very smallest project, only 7 KB big!
 Similar to QuizMasterTerminal, this version contains no example quizzes and is the only MIT licenced repository.
 It targets users with the very weakest devices, **especially** Windows users.

+### QuizMasterPaper

+- [***QuizMasterPaper***](https://github.com/QuizMaster-world/QuizMasterPaper) offers a printable version of quizzes that can be used in offline or classroom settings, given in either PDF or TXT.
+Unlike the other repositories, there is no quiz game but the quizcreator can still read the json format present in other repos.

 ### QuizMaster-web

 - **QuizMaster-web** is currently still in its early stages of development, but will soon become a web-app version of QuizMaster App.